 Developing a website “because we need one” or because your competitors are doing X, Y and Z won’t give you the engagement – or results – you’re looking for.
 Do you want to enter a new market?
 Do you want to have deeper conversations with current customers?
 Do you want to attract and retain top talent?
 Do you want to humanize your brand?

-Let’s say you’re a container manufacturer that has a solid footing with industrial customers, but you want to expand in consumer markets.
+For example, let’s say you’re a container manufacturer that has a solid footing with industrial customers.
+You want to expand in consumer markets, however.
 While your current site focuses on industrial products and solutions, you recognize the need for content that addresses the consumer base you’re trying to attract.

 In this case, your goal is to segment your new site for the two groups and provide targeted, quality content for each one.
 Every piece of content you create should reflect this goal.
-Your business will be positioned to succeed when you develop a road map and stick with it.
+As a result, your business will be positioned to succeed when you develop a road map and stick with it.

 Check out what your competitors are doing to get a feel for content trends and topics in your industry.
 Do they feature blown-out customer success stories?
 Do they have original and relevant thought leadership articles?
 How do they approach their recruitment sections?